Page Title

 Emerald Ash Borer (EAB) is an invasive, destructive insect that kills ash trees – those in the genus Fraxinus – throughout North America.
 It was first discovered in the U.S. in 2002 near Detroit, Michigan, where it had been for 5-10 years before it was finally discovered.

-A street with ash trees showing signs of Emerald ash borer damage
+A street with dead ash trees from Emerald ash borer damage

 Sections